 Upon arrival in-country, you will be met at the airport by ISL staff.
 Your team’s first day will be busy with cultural orientation and intensive training seminars learning how to take vitals*, triage techniques* (*training as needed depending on medical level of volunteers), and learning medical terminology (Spanish or Swahili); then the community work begins!

-On a nursing team, you will work in one of our partner communities in the following ways:
+In a nursing program, you will work in one of our partner communities in the following ways:

 - Visit homes to assess the needs for health care